 2.1.
 Read the questions and requirements carefully

 Don’t ignore the requirement since you can recognize not only the word limit but also a list of possible answers that are given or not.
-Besides, it will not be confusing once you identify your task as a map, diagram, plan, or flowchart.
+Before starting, check the instructions.
+Recognize whether the task is a map, diagram, or plan so you know what to focus on.
+Identify if a list of options is given – this is common in IELTS Listening Map questions.

 2.2.
 Identify and Underline keywords